UmtiPako/PakoLibrary/README.md

 The **PakoLibrary** project is an ASP.NET Core MVC–based web application designed for sharing documents.
 It enables users to upload, manage, categorize, and view documents efficiently.

-> This README offers setup instructions, development environment guidance, and contribution guidelines.
-Keep this updated as your project evolves.

 ---

 ## 🚀 Features